circuitdao/docs/docs/user-guide/price-oracle.md

 # Price Oracle

 The protocol needs to know the market price of XCH in US Dollars to value the XCH deposited in collateral vaults.
 It does this by reading from an **Oracle**, a singleton coin that keeps track of the XCH/USD price.
 This **Oracle Price** is regularly updated using price data supplied by **data providers**.
+The particular Oracle singleton that the protocol trusts is identified by its launcher ID, which is stored in the **Oracle Launcher ID** Statute.
+Because this Statute is mutable, governance can repoint the protocol to a replacement Oracle singleton should the need ever arise.

 ## Statutes Price